girl wearing a crown and speaking into a megaphone

 When you enter establishments like banks or doctor’s offices, a secretary may tell you:

-The imperative mood exists in the affirmative and negative form.
-Forming the negative imperative, in which you tell someone not to do something, is rather easy: All you have to do is put the negative structure around the pronouns and the verb.
-Check out these examples:
+Forming the negative imperative, in which you tell someone not to do something, is rather easy: just put the negative structure around the pronouns and the verb:

-Here’s a quick refresher on direct and indirect object pronouns, in case you need it.
+Here’s a quick refresher on direct and indirect object pronouns.

 A direct object is a person or a thing that receives the action of the verb.
 Direct object pronouns replace direct object nouns.
 They must reflect the gender and quantity of the noun they replace.